Archive for July, 2014

 Clemente was flying from San Juan, Puerto Rico, his native homeland, to Managua, Nicaragua, carrying aid to the Nicaraguans who had been devastated by an earthquake on December 22, 1972.
 That trip exemplified how Clemente had been raised and lived, always helping others.
 In the final years of his life, his mantra was: “If you have a chance to make life better for others and fail to do so, you are wasting your time on this earth.”

-Most people do not know that not only was Clemente a baseball player, he was also a … [ Read all ]
+Most people do not know that not … [ Read all ]

 Today’s post comes from Darlene McClurkin, National Archives Exhibits staff member.

 This year marks the 50th anniversary of the Gulf of Tonkin Resolution.
 The original resolution is on display in the East Rotunda Gallery of the National Archives Building from July 15 to August 7, 2014.